-Whereas Helena Niemirowska Syrkus' passion for Modern architecture melded with her talent for networking and her capability in researching and writing CIAM ideological and theoretical underpinnings, Charlotte Perriand epitomised the 'New Woman', she was a designer who established her reputation in the CIAM by her innovative design practice as well as by her independent lifestyle.
+for Modern architecture melded with her talent for networking and her capability in researching and writing CIAM ideological and theoretical underpinnings, Charlotte Perriand epitomised the 'New Woman', she was a designer who established her reputation in the CIAM by her innovative design practice as well as by her independent lifestyle.

 How did women succeed in gaining influence in male-dominated Modern Groups?
-Although the 1st MoMoWo Historic workshop (Leiden, 2015) opened the way to giving some answers to this question, much remains to be discovered to create new historical narratives of the Modern Movement from a gender perspective.
+Although the 1st MoMoWo History Workshop (Leiden, 2015) opened the way to give some answers to this question, much remains to be discovered to create new historical narratives of the Modern Movement from a gender perspective.81